CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

     if i > 100: break
 ```

-Now we can use this to do some kinematics.
-Assuming that the particle is a pion, calculate its kinetic energy.
+<b>Exercise: Now we can use this to do some kinematics.
+Assuming that the particle is a pion, calculate its kinetic energy.</b>
 Note: Identifying the particle that made the track is difficult: the mass of some low-momentum tracks can be identified by their energy loss, called dE/dx, and electrons and muons can be identified by signatures in other subdetectors.
 Without any other information, the safest assumption is that a randomly chosen track is a pion, since hadron collisions produce a lot of pions.

 The pion mass is 0.140 GeV (all masses in CMSSW are in GeV).
 You can get a square root function by typing